 Camping is technically illegal in Myanmar, however some trekking tours offer camping in their packages.
 You may find beach bungalows that offer camping, but only during high season when the bungalows are fully booked.

 If you’re willing to risk the penalties of getting caught, it’s relatively easy to camp near waterfalls or on beaches – you just need to be self-sufficient, and carry all camping gear including a tent, first-aid kit, food, water, and other essentials.

 If you’re trying to save money on accommodation, you can always sleep for free at Buddhist monasteries.
 You’ll be sleeping on the hard floor, and have little security for your belongings – but it’s a unique experience waking up to Buddhist prayers and chanting.
 If your travel partner is the opposite sex, you’ll have to follow Buddhist ethics and sleep in separate rooms.

 I traveled in Myanmar extensively with a tent and slept out a few times – which is especially possible if you choose to explore by motorbike.
 Couchsurfing is also technically illegal in Myanmar, but it is possible to find a host.

 Find out why you should hold back on those haggling skills, taste the wonders of Burmese cuisine, and watch out for late night curfews in Myanmar before you go.

 With so many temples, stupas, pagodas, and monasteries to explore in Myanmar, where on earth do you start?
-Will Hatton, the Broke Backpacker, reveals the top ancient sites you must visit, to make planning a little easier.
+Will Hatton reveals the top ancient sites you must visit, to make planning a little easier.